jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 * Description, preferably including screen shots
 * Steps to reproduce
 * Expected behavior
-* Context: OS, browser, JupyterLab version, relevant output
+* Context, such as OS, browser, JupyterLab version, and output or log excerpts

 For a **feature request**: